A. James Hudspeth

-A. James Hudspeth is the F.M.
-Kirby Professor at Rockefeller University in New York City, where he is director of the F.M.
+Albert James Hudspeth (November 9, 1945 – August 16, 2025) was an American academic who was the F.M.
+Kirby Professor at Rockefeller University in New York City, where he was director of the F.M.
 Kirby Center for Sensory Neuroscience.
-His laboratory studies the physiological basis of hearing.
+His laboratory studied the physiological basis of hearing.

 Early life and education

+Hudspeth was born on November 9, 1945, in Houston, Texas, to Chalmers Hudspeth, a lawyer, and DeMaris Hudspeth, née De Lange, who ran the home.
 As a teenager, James Hudspeth spent his summers working as a technician in the lab of neurophysiologist Peter Kellaway at Baylor College of Medicine.
-Hudspeth was expelled from high school for mixing dangerous chemicals and other mischief.
+Hudspeth was expelled from high school for mixing dangerous chemicals and other mischief, but was readmitted.

 Hudspeth graduated from Harvard College in 1967, and received his master's degree from Harvard University in 1968.
 He enrolled in a graduate program in neurobiology to avoid being drafted into the military, but a year later the policy was changed, requiring him to enter medical school for exemption.
 He studied under Nobel prize winners Torsten Wiesel and David Hubel.
 He completed both programs and received his PhD in 1973 and MD in 1974, both from Harvard University.

-He began a postdoctoral fellowship with Åke Flock at the Karolinska Institute, but left early without much success to return to Harvard Medical School.
+He began a postdoctoral fellowship with Åke Flock at the Karolinska Institute, but returned soon afterwards to Harvard Medical School.

 Career

 Following his postdoctoral training, Hudspeth was a professor at Caltech from 1975 to 1983.
 He then moved to the UCSF School of Medicine where he was a professor from 1983 to 1989.
 He directed the neuroscience program at University of Texas Southwestern Medical Center from 1989 until 1995, when the department was closed.
 In 1995, he was recruited to the Rockefeller University.

-Hudspeth has been an HHMI investigator since 1993.
+Hudspeth was an HHMI investigator from 1993.